97 points James Halliday (Gold Medal score)

 We are excited to offer you this Margaret River Cabernet Sauvignon from the glorious depths of our wine cellar!

 This Margaret River Cabernet Sauvignon is produced from parcels planted in 1978 and 1982.
-Alongside our Shiraz vines planted back in 1978, the Cabernet Sauvignon grapes are the oldest parcels on our family vineyard just 10km east of the actual Margaret River in Western Australia.
+Alongside our Shiraz vines planted back in 1978, the Cabernet Sauvignon grapes are the oldest parcels on our family vineyard just 10km east of Margaret River in Western Australia.

 Read on to find out more about the Margaret River wine region, tips on wine pairing Cabernet Sauvignon wines plus a stunning review from Australian wine guru James Halliday who gave us a gold medal with 97 out of 100 points!